kallaspriit/react-base/README.md

 - Webpack + hot loader
 - ESLint

+## Features
+- ES2015 codebase.
+- Built-in GraphQL server.
+- React components and reducers hot reload.
+- GraphQL schema hot-reload in development.
+- Production build system and server providing both the static application as well as GraphQL server.
+- View generator and indexer in dev mode.
+- Linting (ESLint).

+## Setup
+- run `npm install` to install all dependencies.
+- run `npm start` to start the development server or `npm build` to build the production version in */dist* directory.
+- open [http://localhost:3000](http://localhost:3000) in your browser (if it didn't open automatically).

+## Command line
+- `npm start` - start the development server along with the GraphQL endpoint on port 3000 (provides hot-reload, generators).
+- `npm run build` - build the production version in */dist* directory.
+- `npm run production` - serves the production version along with the GraphQL endpoint from the */dist* directory (build it first!).
+- `npm run lint` - check your code for issues and style rules.

 ## Directory & files structure

 ### TL;DR version
 - `src/` contains your application source code.